 Our new age heroes are the ones who also stand for bigger is better!

-In this pandemonium of Bigger – More – Free, everyone is suffering – people are going under debt, we are hoarding more than we are going to use, factories are producing more just to keep the cost low, and we are losing sense of happiness (which is not spiked, and momentary), and what it means to have a good life on the way.
+In this pandemonium of Bigger – More – Free, everyone is suffering – people are going into debt, we are hoarding more than we are going to use, factories are producing more just to keep the cost low, and we are losing a sense of happiness (which is not spiked, and momentary), and what it means to have a good life on the way.

 Some say it is the solution to lead a life with low material impact, others say it is ambiguous-

 We found it to be something of immense use and workable for everyone- How?

 Mojo of Small Things went on an 18-day Minimalism experiment and exploration and we came out with Mojo of Small Things’ Minimalism 101 for you.

 Owning what is needed (and not more), Doing what matters, and is significant.

 Not clinging to things as a source of happiness, so that you can have an uncluttered mind that can focus on what matters.

 Here are 05 Things you need to know about Minimalism to get better at (almost) everything.